-It's so quick and easy.
-This delicious sauce comes together in about 20 minutes thanks to the quick melting caramel candies used in the recipe.
+Quick and easy recipe: This delicious sauce comes together in about 20 minutes thanks to the quick melting caramel candies used in the recipe.
 This is my secret weapon when it comes to making a caramel sauce.

-It's made with easy to find ingredients.
-You only need four easy to find ingredient to pull off this recipe.
-This version is made with evaporated milk not sweetened condensed milk or heavy whipping cream.
+Simple ingredients: You only need four easy to find ingredients to pull off this recipe.
+This version is made with evaporated milk, not sweetened condensed milk or heavy cream.
 The other ingredients include maple syrup and instant espresso powder.

-Evaporated milk - this is pantry staple that is shelf stable, meaning it can be kept at room temperature for long periods of time as opposed to fresh milk.
+Evaporated milk - this is a pantry staple that is shelf stable.
+That means it can be kept at room temperature for a long time as opposed to fresh milk.
 It's cooked through the canning process and that's what makes it creamy and a nice ingredient for caramel sauce instead of using heavy whipping cream.
-It differs from sweetened condensed milk in that does not have any added sugar.
+It differs from sweetened condensed milk in that it does not have any added sugar.

 Caramel candies - did you know that you can melt caramel candies into a sauce?
 It's the no fail way to make a homemade caramel sauce perfect every time!
 I used the Kraft brand.

-Maple syrup - maple syrup is my go to sweetener.
-I love the flavor and it may even have some antioxidants in it!
-You can substitute with brown sugar, granulated sugar, or corn syrup.
+Maple syrup - maple syrup is my go to sweetener with natural ingredients.
+You can substitute with dark brown sugar, brown sugar, white sugar, or corn syrup.

 Instant espresso powder - this concentrated powder dissolves easily and turns this into a mocha caramel.
 You can skip this ingredient if desired.

-Unwrap the caramel candies and place them in a pan.
+STEP ONE: Unwrap the caramel candies and place them in a cold, medium saucepan.
 Mix the evaporated milk and instant espresso powder together in a small bowl and stir until the powder dissolves.

-Add the evaporated milk mixture to the pan with the caramels.
+STEP TWO: Add the evaporated milk mixture to the pan with the caramels.
 Cook over medium heat, stirring constantly.
-When mixture is smooth and caramels have completely melted and the sauce is smooth, stir in the maple syrup until the perfect consistency is reached.
+When the caramels have completely melted and the sauce is smooth, stir in the maple syrup until the perfect consistency is reached.

 Salted caramel sauce

 Salted caramel is a popular variation that tasted great on caramel macchiatos.
 You can make this homemade sauce into a salted caramel.
-Just simple add one teaspoon of salt when you add the maple syrup.
-Stir well until it is completed dissolved.
+Just simply add one teaspoon of salt when you add the maple syrup.
+Stir well until it is completely dissolved.
 If you don't want to add salt to the sauce, you can add a little bit of salt (the flaked kind) to the sauce after it's served.

 It's super important to stir the sauce as the caramels melt.
 Turn to medium-low heat, or low if you notice burning as the caramel cooks.

 It's a good idea to use a candy thermometer to make a traditional caramel sauce.
-The great thing about this recipe is that you'll learn how to melt caramel candies into a sauce so you won't need a thermometer.
+The great thing about this recipe is that you'll learn how to melt caramel candies into a sauce so you won't need a candy thermometer.

 According to Carnation, boiling isn't recommended because it can lead to the can bursting.